| | |

 5. Environmental destruction:

 Most fast fashion brands are dropping tremendous amounts of new products every week, promoting over-consumption.
+As a result tons of textile is thrown away, creating a lot of waste.

 Polyester is one of the most popular fabrics derived from fossil fuels, and it is non-biodegradable, so it can stay in landfills for more than 200 years.